 I’ve gone in and out of several writing groups over the years.
 For the most part, I’ve gotten at least something out of each one — encouragement, sympathy, advice . . . and oh yeah, homegrown vegetables – writers have all kinds of interesting hobbies! […]

+And what’s that got to do with writing anyway?
 One of my writing colleagues recently published an article about prejudice against beauty.
 What?
 Who doesn’t like beauty?
 We all enjoy seeing beautiful things, places, faces.
 But what we don’t usually consider is how that pretty […]

 In the spirit of giving during the holiday season, 100 percent of my royalties from The Long Dance Home will be donated to The Mar Vista Gardens Steppers, a non-profit dance program located in a public housing development in Los Angeles.
 In addition to dance instruction, Steppers […]

 As NANOWRI winds down, it’s time for you to amp it up!
 With only a few days left in November, planning, time-management, and motivation are what will get you to the finish line.
 Here are three things you must AVOID!